EA FC 26: All the answers to your questions

 How much will EA FC 26 cost?

-Prices will vary depending on what part of the world you live in, but for the EU region we're expecting:
+Prices will vary depending on what part of the world you live in.

 04